 RPA can be useful in all types of organizations.
 At one financial institution, RPA transformed the claims process.
-RPA digital workers took control of the 1.5 million yearly requests: 85 digital workers could handle the work of 200 human employees.
+RPA bots took control of the 1.5 million yearly requests: 85 bots could handle the work of 200 human employees.
 Customers got served faster, and the company saved time and money.

 7. Increase employee satisfaction

 Not only will the speed and efficiency of RPA result in improved customer satisfaction, but it can also lead to increased levels of employee satisfaction.

 RPA gives your staff more freedom for creativity and growth.
 Let’s face it: No one wants to be stuck at their desk mindlessly processing data.
 With RPA in place, your employees will have the opportunity to take on more intellectually challenging, stimulating tasks.

 In turn, this increased rate of employee satisfaction can lead to better employee retention, saving you up to 33% of your employee’s annual salary for each employee.
 Plus, it can help you to develop a better sense of workplace culture.

 RPA can also be used to improve your employees’ experience at work—you can set it up to send automated reminders about employee training and other opportunities.